The importance of vaccines

 Give your child plenty to drink.

 Clothe your child lightly.
-Do not cover or wrap your child tightly.
+Don't cover or wrap your child tightly.

 Sponge your child in a few inches of lukewarm (not cold) bath water.

-Swelling or pain.Do not give aspirin.
+Swelling or pain.Don't give aspirin.
 You may want to give your child acetaminophen to reduce pain and fever, as directed by your child's healthcare provider.
 Apply a clean, cool washcloth over the sore area as needed for comfort.

 Aspirin and the risk for Reye syndrome in children

-Call your child's healthcare provider right away if these more serious symptoms occur:
+Call your child's healthcare provider right away if your child has more serious symptoms such as:

-Your child has large area of redness and swelling around the area where the injection was given.
-The skin area may be warm to the touch and very tender.
+A large area of redness and swelling around the area where the injection was given.
+The skin area may be warm to the touch and very sore.
 There may also be red streaks coming from the initial site of the injection.